-On November 20, 2006, the Mayor issued Executive Order 97, which authorized the Office to exercise the powers and duties of the Mayor in conjunction with the implementation of LL86.
-Subsequently, on June 27, 2011, the Mayor issued Executive Order 149, which added to the Director's responsibilities the duties to periodically evaluate the stringency of the law's minimum requirements and, if warranted by developments affecting the green building industry, to change them as well as to expand the category of projects subject to the law's goals and polices.
-Accordingly, the Office is evaluating these requirements and their applicability while continuing to develop a number of resources related to the law's ongoing implementation.
-These resources may be found on the pages described below.
+The Director of the Mayor’s Office of Environmental Coordination (MOEC), as established by Executive Order 97 of 2005, has the authority to exercise the powers and duties of the Mayor in conjunction with the implementation of Local Law 31 and 32 of 2016 – revisions of Local Law 86 of 2005.
+Further, as established by Executive Order 149 of 2005, the Director's responsibilities include periodically evaluating the stringency of the law's minimum requirements and, if warranted by developments and advancements within the green building industry, to change them as well as to expand the category of projects subject to the law's goals and polices.

 In 2016, the New York City Council adopted Local Laws 31 and 32 (LL31, LL32).
 These laws amended Local Law 86 of 2005 (LL86), one of the nation's first green building laws.
 These laws apply to all capital projects added to the capital plan on or after July 1, 2017.
 The applicability of these laws to capital projects is largely dependent on estimated construction cost, building occupancy group and project scope.
 These laws are codified within the New York City Charter, Chapter 9, Capital Projects and Budget, Section 224.1: Green Building Standards, which include the original provisions of LL86 and the additional provisions of LL31 and 32.